beenotung/html-markdown-editor/README.md

 - No need to install anything
 - No need to signup or login

+## Todo

+- [ ] simplify generated markdown from nested list items in html

 ## License

 This project is licensed with [BSD-2-Clause](./LICENSE)